banbox/bandoc/bot/en-US/guide/start.md

 :::

 ## Q & A
-**Why are precompiled installation packages not provided?**

-Most quantitative strategies require writing code independently.
-To balance development efficiency and maximize performance, banbot chooses golang as the unified language for both the system and strategies, which also provides users with the greatest freedom.
-The philosophy of golang is to compile everything (banbot and your strategy code) into a single executable file, which you can easily distribute to anyone and run directly.
-So you only need to [pull the example strategy project](./init_project.md), use the built-in strategies or implement your own, and after compilation, you can experience all functions such as backtesting and live trading.

 **What is the difference between the strategy project and banbot?
 Do I need to pull the banbot source code?**

 You do not need to pull the banbot source code; you only need to reference the latest version of banbot via `go get` in your strategy project.